Four ideas in supporting Perfectionistic Students

 • Lower grades/mistakes mean other people can help us which is good for relationships

-(b) When you make a mistake, bring it to your child’s attention
+(b) When you make a mistake yourself, consider bringing it to your child/teen’s attention

-When you make a mistake, say something like, “hmm, I stuffed that up.
-Oh well I guess everyone makes mistakes”. or“Bother, I didn’t do that very well.
+When you make a mistake, consider saying something like, “hmm, I stuffed that up.
+Oh well I guess everyone makes mistakes”. or “Yep, I didn’t do that very well.
 That’s a bit disappointing.
 Well I guess this has taught me to……..” or “I clearly got that wrong.
 Still, at least I get to try it again and get a bit more practice”.
 And so on.

-(c) Reward and encourage children for using calm coping statements when they get things wrong.
+(c) Encourage children/teens for using calm coping statements when they get things wrong.

-Three key calm coping statements essential for children to learn and practise saying are, “I’m okay”, “This is not terrible” and “Never mind, I can cope”.
-Have these three coping statements stuck on your family noticeboard and tell kids you are going to try to listen out for these statements, and give high praise each time you hear them being said.
+Three key calm coping statements essential for children/teens to learn and practise saying are, “I’m okay”, “This is not terrible” and “Never mind, I can cope”.
+You might like to have these three coping statements stuck on your family noticeboard and tell kids you are going to try to listen out for these statements, and thank and affirm each time you hear them being said.
 Younger children might like stickers on the poster for every time you hear them say it.

 2. Help children and teens practice non-perfectionistic behaviour

 As well as helping children and teens feel calmer about mistakes, lower grades and getting things wrong, we want to help students actually act out non perfectionistic behaviour.
-More specifically we need to help children practice: getting things wrong or doing things at a lower standard, doing things quickly and taking guesses/trying work.
+More specifically we might like to help children/teens practice: getting things wrong or doing things at a lower standard, doing things quickly and taking guesses/trying work.
 The more practice they get in doing these things - and subsequently seeing that these things didn’t kill them - the more likely it is their anxiety will decrease.

 Here are some ways to do this.